Charles Holroyd: Career

-1903 saw the publication of Holroyd’s 352 page book on the Renaissance genius Michaelangelo ("Michael Angelo Buonarotti", published by Duckworth, London).
+1903 saw the publication of Holroyd’s 352 page book on the Renaissance genius Michelangelo (Michael Angelo Buonarotti, published by Duckworth, London).
 This scholarly work is still today regarded as something of real value.
 It has recently been re-published.

-On 18 December 1903 at Buckingham Palace, Charles was knighted by King Edward V11 ‘for services to art’.
+On 18 December 1903 at Buckingham Palace, Holroyd was knighted by King Edward VII ‘for services to art’.

-In tandem with his directorships, Holroyd’s own creativity, particularly etching and printing, continued to actively engage Holroyd, but was necessarily confined to his spare time and while on holidays in the Lake District, in Italy (Siena and Venice were favourite haunts) and Spain.
+In tandem with his directorships, Holroyd’s own creativity, particularly etching and printing, continued to actively engage him, but was necessarily confined to his spare time and while on holidays in the Lake District, in Italy (Siena and Venice were favourite haunts) and Spain.

 Holroyd exhibited new etchings every year (with only three exceptions 1888, 1890 & 1915) at the R.E. for thirty years, from 1885 through to 1916.
 He also exhibited paintings, mainly in oils, at the Royal Academy from 1885 until 1917, and in 1906 exhibited two etchings, the only year he showed etchings at the R.A.

 Compositions by Holroyd can be found in major museums and galleries in the U.K., Ireland, Sweden, Australia, New Zealand and in the USA.

 In London a comprehensive cross-section of 135 works displaying his drawing and etching prowess and practice are in the British Museum (see external links).
-48 compositions by Holroyd are held in the V&A. Twelve works are represented in Tate.
+48 compositions by Holroyd are held in the Victoria & Albert Museum.
+Twelve works are represented in Tate.
 One work is in the Royal Collection.

 The majority of Holroyd’s etching copper plates, all but 22 of the total 287, some worked on both sides, are housed in the Ashmolean Museum, Oxford.

 Holroyd gave each of his prints an opus number, but in five instances where he reworked a plate at a later date he gave the later state a new opus number.
-Campbell Dodgson, when he compiled the catalogue of Holroyd’s etchings for Print Collector’s Quarterly in 1923, compacted Holroyd’s numbering, including the later state of the plate with the original one, amalgamating both under the earlier single catalogue number.
+Campbell Dodgson, when he compiled the catalogue of Holroyd’s etchings for The Print Collector’s Quarterly in 1923, compacted Holroyd’s numbering, including the later state of the plate with the original one, amalgamating both under the earlier single catalogue number.
 Hence the occurrence of some apparent reference number discrepancies.

 Though Holroyd was a member of the International Society of Sculptors, Painters and Gravers, he only exhibited with them once, a painting, in 1913.
-He was also a member of the Art Workers’ Guild, and elected Master for the year 1905.
+He was also a member of the Art Workers' Guild, and was elected Master for the year 1905.

 Holroyd was an active and important member of the R.E. in its early years.
-He was elected a Fellow of the Royal Society of Painter-Etchers (now Royal Society of Painter-Printmakers) from Saturday 13 June 1885 and served on the RE Council for 21 years, becoming this Society’s ‘Assessor’ (effectively its Vice-President) at the behest of Seymour-Haden, first RE President, from 1902 until his death.
+He was elected a Fellow of the Royal Society of Painter-Etchers (now Royal Society of Painter-Printmakers) from Saturday 13 June 1885 and served on the RE Council for 21 years, becoming this Society’s ‘Assessor’ (effectively its Vice-President) at the behest of Seymour Haden, first RE President, from 1902 until his death.